deefinder200/poecile-map/README.md

 # TODOs
 * Update popups with more features - picture, sound, etc.
 * UX improvements - load more observations, hide reviewed observations, etc.
-* Update contact zone for 2025 by adding 5km to northern most points - ideally add a slider to control contact zone for a given year